Hafsat Mohammed Baba

-Hafsat Mohammed Baba (born 17 July 1957), is the Commissioner of Human Services and Social Development in Kaduna State.
+Hafsat Mohammed Baba (born 17 July 1957), is the former Commissioner for Human Services and Social Development in Kaduna State.
 She was reappointed Commissioner Human Services and Social Development in July 2019 after serving as Commissioner of Women Affairs and Social Development from 2017 to April 2019.
 The new portfolio meant the erstwhile Ministry of Women Affairs and Social Development was expanded to include Human Services, Youth Development and Arts & Culture which had hitherto been in other Ministries.